seungbemi/ke_complex-rules/README.md

 ## Window Control Mode

-This Window Control Mode requires a tool called [Better Touch Tool](https://folivora.ai/).
-And it is desired to be configured to work properly.
+This Window Control Mode requires the use of [Better Touch Tool](https://folivora.ai/) to be properly configured.

-The mode can be initiated by striking right command key while the capslock key is being pressed.
+To activate this mode, press the right command key while holding down the Caps Lock key.

 e.g. `CAPSLOCK(pressed) + R_COMMAND(down/up) + m -> maximize window`